Human trafficking in Israel

 Human trafficking in Israel includes the trafficking of men and women into the country for forced labor and sex slavery.
-The country has made serious efforts to reduce the problem in recent years and now ranks 90th out of 167 countries who provide data.
+After having been rated by the US State Department and NGOs as one of the worst countries for human and sex trafficking in the world in the early 2000s - with the US even threatening sanctions in 2001 - the country has made serious efforts to reduce the problem in recent years, including the Israeli Supreme Court's abolition of the Israeli version of the kafala system in 2006.
+It now ranks 90th out of 167 countries in human trafficking.
 Identification of victims, criminal justice work and efforts to co-ordinate with business and government agencies has been concerted in reducing this problem in the last decade.

 Palestinians and foreign workers, primarily from South and Southeast Asia, Eastern Europe, and the Former Soviet Union, migrate to Israel for temporary work in construction, agriculture, and caregiving; traffickers exploit some of these workers in forced labor, such as unlawful holding of passports, restrictions on movement, non-payment of wages, threats, and physical intimidation.
 It is not known if labour recruitment agencies in source countries and in Israel require workers to pay recruitment fees- a practice that makes workers highly vulnerable to trafficking.
-Israel had been a destination country for women trafficked from Russia, Ukraine, Moldova, Uzbekistan, Belarus, China, South Korea and perhaps the Philippines for the purpose of sexual exploitation.
+Israel had been a destination country for women trafficked from Ghana, Russia, Ukraine, Moldova, Uzbekistan, Belarus, China, South Korea and perhaps the Philippines for the purpose of sexual exploitation.
 In 2008, NGO had noted an increase in the internal trafficking of Israeli women for commercial sexual exploitation, and reported new instances of trafficking of Israeli women abroad to Canada, Ireland, and England.
 African asylum seekers entering Israel illegally were also vulnerable to trafficking for forced labour or prostitution.
 Large numbers of Eritreans had been trafficked into Israel.